gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 <p class="caption">(\#fig:Figure4-1)(ref:fig4-1)</p>
 </div>

-\indent The beanplots can't handle situations where both variables have more than two levels -- we need a simpler display that just focuses on the means at the combinations of the two explanatory variables.
+\indent The pirate-plots can handle situations where both variables have more than two levels but it can sometimes get a bit cluttered to actually display the data when our analysis is going to focus on means of the responses.
 The means for each combination of levels that you can find in the ``favstats`` output are more usefully used in what is called an ***interaction plot***.
 \index{interaction plot}